mattbasta/crass/README.md

 - **`--min`**: Setting this flag followed by a comma-separated list of browser versions will instruct Crass to strip CSS that would otherwise only apply to browsers older than the versions listed.
 For example, `--min ie9,fx30` would strip CSS that applies only to Firefox 29 and below and Internet Explorer 8 and below.
 The following prefixes are supported: `ie`, `op`, `fx`, `chr`
 - **`--pretty`**: Flag to enable pretty printing of output
 - **`--saveie`**: Flag to enable features to specifically support Internet Explorer 6 and below
 - **`--css4`**: Flag that allows optimized output to contain CSS4 features and syntax.
-Note that this may not be supported in all modern browsers.
+This is not be supported in all modern browsers.
+You should only use this if you explicitly want CSS4 output.

 ## Minification